Safe Metal Etching: Be Fearless, Be Wise, Be Responsible

 “The waste from any kind of etching needs to be disposed of as a hazardous material,” James said.
 “Metals by themselves are generally not a health or environment issue.
 Once you dissolve them, however, you typically have converted the metal into a water-soluble compound.
 These are more often than not, toxic.”

 So while caution is required when working with ferric chloride, finding a “safe” alternative metal etching solution doesn’t free us from all caution when using it or all responsibility when disposing of it.

 Imagine having metal texture on demand!
 Having any design you can dream up and draw, any image you can print, on metal in any shape or size you want.
 Etching allows you that kind of limitless creativity.
-Master etching with our Jewelry Etching Made Easy Collection, which includes an expert how-to etching video from Lexi Erickson, along with a book about etching, etching tools and supplies, and bonus digital etching projects–all at a special value.
+Master etching with Lexi’s expert how-to metal etching video, Metalsmithing Essentials: Jewelry Etching on Copper.